I make these homemade cinnamon rolls every year for the holidays. Soft, gooey, and easy to make, they're always a hit

 - In a small bowl, stir together the water, yeast, and sugar.
 Set aside for 5 minutes, or until the yeast is foamy.

 - Make the dough: In a medium bowl, combine the coconut oil, almond milk, sugar, and salt.
 Stir in the yeast mixture.
-Place the flour in a large bowl, then add the yeast mixture and stir until combined.
+Place the flour in a large bowl, then add the wet ingredients and stir until combined.
 The mixture will be sticky.
 Use your hands to roughly knead the mixture, then turn it out onto a floured surface.
 Knead 3 to 4 minutes until smooth, sprinkle with more flour if needed, and form into a ball.

 - Brush a large bowl with coconut oil and place the dough inside.
 Cover with plastic wrap and set aside in a warm place to rise until doubled in size, about 1 hour.